Azerbaijan shoots down another Armenian UAV | News.az

 - Azerbaijan

-Azerbaijan has shot down another unmanned aerial vehicle belonging to the Armenian armed forces, the Azerbaijani Defense Ministry reported on Sunday.
+Azerbaijan has destroyed another unmanned aerial vehicle (UAV) of the Armenian armed forces, the Defense Ministry said Thursday.